 Calathea ornata for Sale Online

-Calathea ornata or Pinstripe Calathea, also known as Pinstripe Prayer Plant, is a tropical house plant most well-known for its bright, intense foliage.
-The striking contrast of the delicate pink pinstripes against glossy dark green leaves creates an almost hand-painted effect.
+The striking contrast of the thin pink stripes against glossy dark green leaves creates an almost hand-painted effect.
 The unique foliage is slender and oval-shaped with dark purple undersides and is safe for cats and dogs, according to the ASPCA Plant Toxicity List.

 |Mature Height:||2 Feet|

 |Flower Color:||Does not flower|

 |Foliage:||Dark green with white strips with pinkish hue|

 |Soil Condition:||Well draining|

 |Uses:||Excellent indoors in offices or low light areas|